haroules/docker-rootless-api-tls/README.md

 Example of how to run docker rootless, and expose the api via TLS This example is known to run on Ubuntu 23 and 24, easily adaptable to other distros

 setup.sh is commented.
 Not expected to necessarily run, but more of a "guide".
+The documentation on running rootless and exposing API wasn't the greatest, so this was written to help.
+THere's doesn't seem to be a good resource for using docker with self signed certs either.

 more info on docker rootless:
 https://docs.docker.com/engine/security/rootless/

 ## High Level Steps (detailed in setup.sh)
 1. Install Docker, Containerd and other requirements